Migration plans are compassionate, says Suella Braverman

 She declined to say how many extra places would be needed to detain people under the new bill, saying more capacity would be needed but she could not give a "precise figure".

+Asked why new routes for them have not yet been announced, she said the UK's current priority was to support British nationals, and there were "a lot of unknowns" about how the situation would develop.

+On Tuesday, Immigration Minister Robert Jenrick said the UK was supporting other countries hosting refugees in the region, but conceded that "in time" the crisis was likely to lead to new migration pressures.

-The government has already committed to publishing a report on new safe and legal routes within six months of the bill becoming law, to be implemented by the end of 2024, after pressure on the issue from some of its backbenchers.
+The government has already committed to publishing a report on new safe and legal routes within six months of the bill becoming law, to be implemented by the end of 2024.

+It means a rebellion on that issue is unlikely in the Commons later, although talks are ongoing over a different rebel amendment on child detention.

+Under the amendment, tabled by Tory MP Tim Loughton, the Home Office would require approval from a court to detain unaccompanied child migrants for more than three days.

-It means a rebellion on that issue it unlikely in the Commons later, although the bill is widely expected face significant opposition when it proceeds to the House of Lords for further scrutiny.
+The bill is widely expected to face significant opposition when it proceeds to the House of Lords for further scrutiny.